railsuser2014/openobject-doc-book-en/source/book/0/index.rst

 ======================

 The first part starts with the installation of Open ERP.
-If you have already installed Open ERP you can go directly to Chapter 2 to take your first steps on a guided tour.
+If you have already installed Open ERP you can directly take your first steps on a guided tour in Chapter 2.
 If you're already familiar with Open ERP or Tiny ERP you can use Chapter 3 to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
 Or you can skip directly to Chapter 4 in Part Two, to start with details of Open ERP's functional modules.